 Pigott Stinson recognises the importance of privacy.
-Our policy below is in accordance with the Privacy Act 1988 (the Act) and the National Privacy Principles contained in the Act.
+Our policy below is in accordance with the Privacy Act 1988 (the Act) and the Australian Privacy Principles contained in the Act.

 This policy may be updated or amended from time to time at our discretion.